shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![DMR IDs downloader window](media/cps-dmr-ids.png)<!-- { width=550 } -->

+*Note:*

-*Note.* Because the memory size used for the DMR ID is limited, you can store more DMR IDs if you assign fewer characters per ID.
+- Because the memory size used for the DMR ID is limited, you can store more DMR IDs if you assign fewer characters per ID.
 Depending on actual information, the firmware can store approximately 13,000-26,000 IDs in its user database.

 As the firmware supports Talker Alias, you might find this sufficient -- the firmware will display callsign and name data retrieved from the DMR stream, for user IDs not stored in your radio's User Database.

+<div style="page-break-after: always; break-after: page;"></div>

 #### Boot tune